-With chronic illness, sex often gets put on the back burner.
-But sexuality and sexual expression are at the top of the list when it comes to quality of life, no matter what problems a person may face.
+With chronic conditions, sex can get put on the back burner.
+However, healthy sexuality and sexual expression are at the top of the list when it comes to maintaining quality of life, no matter what other problems a person may face.

 People with type 2 diabetes are no different.
 It’s important to recognize and address sexuality issues that affect people with diabetes.
-Type 2 diabetes can cause sexual complications for both genders, and can also cause gender-specific issues.
+Type 2 diabetes can cause sexual complications for both sexes.

 - side effects of medications for high blood pressure or depression